uport-project/specs/messages/tx.md

 This message allows an application to request that a client signs an ethereum transaction.

-The Ethereum Transaction Request is created by a client app and sent to a user's mobile app as part of the [Ethereeum Transaction Request Flow](../flows/tx.md).
+The Ethereum Transaction Request is created by a client app and sent to a user's mobile app as part of the [Ethereum Transaction Request Flow](../flows/tx.md).

 Requests can be either signed or unsigned.